nixpulvis/nixpulvis.github.io/_ramblings/2018-10-15-building-a-shell-part-2.md

 A formal _grammar_ is a set of rules for creating _non-terminals_ from _terminals_, where the terminals represent the set of characters (or tokens) in the _language_.
-A set of tokens in known as an _alphabet_.
+A set of tokens in a language is known as an _alphabet_.
 A non-terminal represents some production based on underlying non-terminals and terminals, in this way allowing for recursive definitions.

 ##### [`extern crate lalrpop;`][lalrpop]